Milkstrasse/witchery-unity/README.md

 ## Starting the Game
-Both players start with 75 HP (can’t be exceeded) Combine all move cards of each fighter to create your deck.
-Add the leader move card and then shuffle the deck to create your draw pile.
+Both players start with 75 HP (can’t be exceeded) Combine all move cards of each fighter to create your deck & then shuffle it to create your draw pile.

 ## Playing the Game